How to open a euro business bank account from the UK

 • Zero transaction fees when sending and receiving euros across borders

-• Zero transaction fees when you spend in euros with our borderless debit card, at home or abroad
+• Zero transaction fees when you spend in euros with our international business debit card, at home or abroad

 • Currency exchange between 0.5 - 1% above the interbank rate